Multi-Dimensional Normal Approximation of Heavy-Tailed Moving Averages: Proof of Theorem

 and where $\eta$ is a Poisson process on $\bbR^2$ with intensity measure $\mu(\di s, \di x) \coloneqq \di s \isp \nu(\di x)$.
 Here, $\nu$ is the Lévy measure of $L$, $b$ the shift parameter in the characteristic triple for $L_1$ and $\tau$ is a truncation function, cf. (8.3)--(8.4) in \cite{SatoLevy}.
 This representation is also the formal starting point for the proof of Theorem~\ref{thm:MA-clt}.

 In what follows, $C$ will denote a strictly positive constant whose value might change from occasion to occasion, but only depends $\underline{\alpha}$, $\overline{\alpha}$, $\beta$ and the sup-norms of the partial derivatives of the function $f$.
+If $C$ depends additionally on the parameter $m$ we shall write $C(m)$ to highlight this dependence.